 Overview

-Firebase allows us to create a backend managed by Google.
+Firebase allows developers to create a fully featured backend on top of servers and APIs operated by Google.

 overall benefits

-- extensive docs and well supported by AI models.
+- high quality docs, well supported by AI models

 CLI tool

-- we may browse and manage the Firebase projects linked to the Firebase account.
+- List the Firebase projects linked to the Google account.

 firebase